SDA-SE/sda-spring-boot-commons/docs/migration-6-to-7.md

 - Jackson 2.x.x to 3.x.x

 This upgrade contains breaking changes originating from Spring, SDA Spring Boot Commons, and the transition to Jackson 3.
+It also drops the support of Java 17 and adds the support of Java 25.

 In addition to this migration guide, the [official migration guide of Spring Boot](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-4.0-Migration-Guide) and [official migration guide of Jackson](https://github.com/FasterXML/jackson/blob/main/jackson3/MIGRATING_TO_JACKSON_3.md) should be consulted.